 Airport category Airport sub- category Approach control service Navigation service Hours of service Target service level (continuity) Main Trunk Airports A Airways provides an Approach Control Service for arriving or departing flights within controlled airspace as specified below and in compliance with Civil Aviation Rule Part 172.
 The Approach Control Service is an air traffic control service for separating arriving or departing controlled flights.
 It provides ATC clearances, instructions and information, in accordance with the airspace classification and type of flight, for the purpose of preventing collisions between aircraft under the control of the unit and for expediting and maintaining a safe and efficient flow of traffic.
-Remote surveillance approach control will be provided for airports within surveillance coverage; airport-based procedural approach control will be provided for airports outside of surveillance coverage.
+Remote radar approach control will be provided for airports within radar coverage; airport-based procedural approach control will be provided for airports outside of radar coverage.
+Using a VOR/DME and/ or an Instrument Landing System (ILS) and Required Navigation Performance Authorisation Required (RNP AR Navigation Procedures, Airways will provide a Navigation Service to enable IFR Aircraft on instrument approach to access approach minima of 200 - 600ft AGL minimum descent altitude and visibility of 500M - 1500M.
 Approach Control Service and Navigation Aids will be provided 24/7.
 99.93%

 Airport category Airport sub- category Approach control service Navigation service Hours of service Target service level (continuity) Regional Attended Airports В Same as Category A Using either VOR/ DME and/or Required Navigation Performance Standard Instrument Departures/Standard Arrivals (RNAV SIDS and STARS), Airways provides a Navigation Service to enable IFR Aircraft on instrument approach to access approach minima of 400 - 700ft AGL minimum descent altitude and visibility of 1500M - 3000M.
 Hours for the Approach Control Service correspond with the hours of service of the Aerodrome Control Service or the hours of service of the parent Air Traffic Control Sector.
 Navigation Aids will be available 24/7.
-99.7% С Same as Category A Same as Category B Same as Category B 99.7% D Same as Category A Same as Category B Same as Category B 99.7% E No Approach Control Service will be provided Using GNSS navigation procedures, Airways provides a Navigation Service to enable IFR Aircraft on instrument approach to access approach minima of 600 - 1000ft AGL minimum descent altitude and visibility of 2000M - 5000M.
-NA NA Unattended Airports F No Approach Control Service will be provided Determined on a case-by-case b Airways, the Aerodrome Operato at the Aerodrome (see Note 2).
+99.7% С Same as Category A Same as Category B Same as Category B 99.7% D Same as Category A Same as Category B Same as Category B 99.7% Е No Approach Control Service will be provided Using GNSS navigation procedures, Airways provides a Navigation Service to enable IFR Aircraft on instrument approach to access approach minima of 600 - 1000ft AGL minimum descent altitude and visibility of 2000M - 5000M.
+NA NA Unattended Airports F No Approach Control Service will be provided Determined on a case-by- between Airways, the Aero Aircraft Operators at the A odrome Operator and the

-Note 1: Target service level is 99.6% for those Aerodromes with Procedural Approach Control Service Note 2: Where agreement is reached, the minimum service will include Navigation Service as per Category E
+Note 1: Target service level is 99.6% for those Aerodromes with Procedural Approach Control Service

+Note 2: Where agreement is reached, the minimum service will include Navigation Service as per Category E

 - The minimum descent altitude and visibility criteria listed in this table are indicative only.
-The actual minimum achieved will depend on nearby obstacles, terrain and the orientation of the runway. - As at the date of publication, Electronic Navigation Aids are located at Airports as specified in Schedule 8. - Some Electronic Navigation Aids are located off the Airport and are used in conjunction with Approach Control (and En-route Domestic, in some cases) as specified in Schedule 8.
+The actual minimum achieved will depend on nearby obstacles, terrain and the orientation of the runway. - As at the date of publication, Electronic Navigation Aids are located at Airports as specified in Schedule 9. - ➤ Some Electronic Navigation Aids are located off the Airport and are used in conjunction with Approach Control (and En-route Domestic, in some cases) as specified in Schedule 9.